vo1dptr/hyprtheme/CONTRIBUTING.md

   - Create a pull request to submit your contribution.

-### Note: Your pull request will be reviewed and merged as quickly as possible.
+**Your pull request will be reviewed and merged as quickly as possible.**
 </details>

-Your contributions are paramount to the success of the project.
-Thanks to everyone that takes their time and effort to try and make hyprtheme better—very much appreciated!
+---

+**Every contribution makes HyprTheme even better.
+Thanks to everyone who puts in time and effort to improve it.
+Your work means a lot!**

 ## License
 This project is licensed under the [MIT License](LICENSE).